Alkoopman85/alkoopman85.github.io/docs/yelp_database.md

 ---
 ### Figure 2: Friend Graph Degree Histohram
 This plot shows up to degree 40.
 However the maximum degree is 6869 in the graph.
-This was done for the sake of visualizing the drgree distribution.
+This was done for the sake of visualizing the drgree distribution.<br>
 <img src="images/graph_degree_dist.png?raw=true"/>

 ---